optimalisatie/exec.js/README.md

 WebWorkers have a startup latency of ~40ms which make them unsuitable for some applications.
 This code runner does not have a significant latency or overhead and it's 656 bytes compressed.

-In some modern browsers the code may be executed in a separate thread (multithreading) without the latency disadvantage of WebWorkers and with less code. (see Chrome [OOPIF](https://www.chromium.org/developers/design-documents/oop-iframes))
+In some modern browsers (Chrome 55+) the code is executed in a separate thread (multithreading) without the latency disadvantage of WebWorkers and with less code. (see Chrome [OOPIF](https://www.chromium.org/developers/design-documents/oop-iframes))

 The code is executed in an isolated container which may provide security advantages.